 The World Economic Forum (WEF) selected Royal Jordanian, member of the oneworld alliance, to be its official carrier.
-The forum will be held at the Dead Sea, between October 21 and 23, 2011.
+The forum was held at the Dead Sea, between May 21 and 23, 2015.

 Selecting Jordan as the host of this important international meeting, and Royal Jordanian as the official carrier for the sixth time, attests to the appreciation the organizers of the forum have for RJ's reputation, as a quality service airline with a wide route network, that has a record in helping arrange travel for participants in meetings of this size and caliber.